excellalabs/docker-workshop-1/README.md

 ## Part 1.
 Run source code in a container for development work

-1. Clone this repo for the workshop somewhere, and go into the **start/** directory.
+1. Clone this repo for the workshop somewhere, and go into the **start/** directory, which has a hello world app.

-1. To run an existing container from a Docker Hub image, to try out running a container, run this Docker command from your command line:
+1. To run the source code inside an existing container from a Docker Hub image, run this Docker command from your command line:

+Mac/Linux:

+  Build & publish
+  `docker run -it -v $(pwd):/app --workdir /app microsoft/aspnetcore-build bash -c "dotnet restore && dotnet publish -c Release -o ./bin/Release/PublishOutput"`

+  Run app
-    - Mac/Linux:  `docker run -it -p 5000:5000 -v $(pwd):/app -t microsoft/aspnetcore-build`
+  `docker run -it -p 80:80 -v $(pwd):/app --workdir /app -t microsoft/aspnetcore-build bash -c "dotnet run"`

+Windows:

+  Build and publish
+  `docker run -it -v /C/<PATH TO CLONE docker-workshop-1>/start:/app --workdir /app microsoft/aspnetcore-build bash -c "dotnet restore && dotnet publish -c Release -o ./bin/Release/PublishOutput"`

+  Run app
-    - Windows: `docker run -it -p 5000:5000 -v /C/<PATH TO CLONE docker-workshop-1>/start:/app -t microsoft/aspnetcore-build`
+  `docker run -it -p 80:80 -v /C/<PATH TO CLONE docker-workshop-1>/start:/app --workdir /app -t microsoft/aspnetcore-build bash -c "dotnet run"`

-1. Now you can change your source code, and the container will rebuild and run the code when you save changes.
+1. Now you can change the source code, and the container will rebuild and run the code when you save changes.
 Open the source directory with your favorite IDE and try it.

 ## Part 2.
 Build your own container for an app